DukeRobotics/robosub-ros2/SETUP.md

     ```

 ## Set Up the Dotenv File
 Create a file in the root of the repository called `.env` with the following contents.
-Populate the variables with the appropriate values after the `=` sign.:
+Populate the variables with the appropriate values after the `=` sign.
 ```
 GITHUB_AUTH_SSH_KEY_PRIV_PATH=
 GITHUB_AUTH_SSH_KEY_PUB_PATH=